nlip-project/examples/README.md

 # examples
-Example client and server implementations of NLIP.
+Example client and server implementation of various snapshots of NLIP over time.

 The examples here serve as proofs of concept.
-They are not maintained.
+They are not maintained, not updated to the latest version of NLIP.